ZGIS/sentinel-2-id-generator/README.md

 ## Problem

-There is no unique universal identifier (uuid) for Sentinel data, which is valid across all data hubs and unique for the individual images.
-Even within a data hub (e.g. the Copernicus Open Data Hube) the same image might have different uuids.
+There is no unique universal identifier (uuid) for Sentinel data, which is valid across all data hubs and are unique for the distinct images.
+Even within a data hub (e.g. the Copernicus Open Data Hub) the same image might have different uuids.

 To have a clean database in the EO-Compass and the data cubes, we need an id generator which generates reliably identical ids for identical images and distinct ids for distinct images.
+In this way, a UNIQUE constraint in the metadata table is able to prevents duplicate entries.
+The semantics of what identical images are is not the job of the database.

 ## Identical images